distro-core-curated-mirrors/klish/docs/klish3.en.md

 ## Overview

 The klish program is designed to organize the command line interface, in which only a strictly defined set of commands is available to the operator.
 This distinguishes klish from standard shell interpreters, where an operator can use any commands existing in the system and the ability to execute them depends only on access rights.
-The set of commands available in klish is defined on configuration step and can be set, in general, in a variety of ways, The main ones are XML configuration files.
-Commands in klish are not are system commands, and are fully defined in the configuration files, with all possible parameters, syntax, and actions that they fulfillment.
+The set of commands available in klish is defined on configuration step and can be set, in general, in a variety of ways.
+The main way are XML configuration files.
+Commands in klish are not system commands, and are fully defined in the configuration files, with all possible parameters, syntax, and their actions.

-The main application of klish is in embedded systems where the operator has access to only certain, device-specific commands, not arbitrary set of commands, as in general-purpose systems.
-In such embedded klish systems can replace the shell interpreter, which is not available to the of the operator.
+The main application of klish is embedded systems where the operator has access to only certain, device-specific commands, not arbitrary set of commands, as in general-purpose systems.
+In such embedded systems klish can replace the standard shell interpreter, which is not available to the operator.

 An example of embedded systems is managed networking equipment.
-Historically, there have been two main approaches to organization in this segment command line interface.
-Conventionally, they can be called the "Cisco" approach and the "Cisco" approach "Juniper.
+Historically, there have been two main approaches to command line interface organization.
+Conventionally, they can be called the "Cisco" approach and the "Juniper" approach.
 Both Cisco and Juniper have two modes of operation - command mode and configuration mode.
-In command mode, the entered commands are immediately are executed but do not affect the system configuration.
-These are view commands status, commands to control the device, but not to change its configuration.
-In configuration mode
-the hardware and services are being configured.
+In command mode, the entered commands are immediately executed but do not affect the system configuration.
+These are status view commands, commands to control the device, but not to change its configuration.
+In configuration mode the hardware and services are being configured.
 In Cisco, the configuration commands also are executed immediately, changing the system configuration.
-In Juniper, the configuration can be conventionally represented as a text file, changes in which are are performed using standard editing commands.
+In Juniper, the configuration can be conventionally represented as a "text file", changes in which are performed using standard editing commands.
 When editing the changes are not applied to the system.
-And only by special command the entire The accumulated set of changes is applied at once, thus ensuring that change consistency.
-With the Cisco approach, similar behavior can also be emulate by designing commands in a certain way, but for Cisco, it's less of a the natural way.
+And only by special command the entire accumulated set of changes is applied at once, thus ensuring that changes are consistent.
+With the Cisco approach, similar behavior can also be emulate by designing commands in a certain way, but for Cisco, it's not a natural way.

 Which approach is better and easier in a particular case is determined by the task.
-Klish is primarily designed for the Cisco approach, i.e., immediately executable teams.
-However, the project has a plugin system, which allows you to extend it capabilities.
-So the plugin klish-plugin-sysrepo, implemented by a separate project, Powered by sysrepo storage, it allows you to organize the Juniper approach.
+Klish is primarily designed for the Cisco approach, i.e. immediately executable commands.
+However, the project has a plugin system, which allows you to extend its capabilities.
+So the plugin klish-plugin-sysrepo, implemented as a separate project, is powered by sysrepo storage, it allows you to organize the Juniper approach.

 ## Basic Information